Author Archives: Pam Larson

 About Pam Larson

-I’m a follower of Jesus, wife, mom, and Mimi to 7 grandbabies here and 3 grandbabies I’m waiting to meet in in heaven.
-I live in the Twin Cities and serve as the Minister for Women‘s Ministry at the North Campus of Bethlehem Baptist Church in Minneapolis, MN.
+I’m a follower of Jesus, wife, mom, and Mimi to 8 grandbabies here and 5 grandbabies I’m waiting to meet in in heaven.
+I live in the Twin Cities and serve as the Minister for Women‘s Ministry at The North Church in Mounds View, MN.

 Christmas 2018